-All Golden Gate Transit buses are equipped with bike racks—front-mounted racks that can accommodate up to 3 bikes and underbelly racks that can accommodate up to 2 bikes.
-Front-mounted racks are on all 40-foot buses and 60-foot articulated buses; underbelly racks are on all 45-foot buses.
+All Golden Gate Transit buses are equipped with bike racks—front-mounted racks that can accommodate up to 3 bikes or interior underbelly racks that can accommodate up to 2 bikes.

 Bike Rack Rules